mstrehse/mcp-brain/README.md

 This MCP server is designed to integrate with LLM workflows by providing:

-1. **Systematic Task Execution**: Break complex work into manageable tasks
+1. **Systematic Task Execution**: Break complex work into manageable tasks with a global queue
-2. **Knowledge Persistence**: Build institutional memory across sessions
+2. **Knowledge Persistence**: Build institutional memory in a unified knowledge base
 3. **Template-Based Workflows**: Reusable task patterns with parameter substitution
 4. **User Interaction**: Popup dialogs instead of chat-based questions
 5. **Context Preservation**: Maintain understanding across interruptions